-Students in the Direct Practice/Clinical Area of Specialization wishing to acquire a credential for School Social Work must complete a 600-hour Advanced Year MSW field practicum in an approved school site under a PPSC-credentialed field instructor's supervision.
-This is generally available for Advanced Year MSW field practicum students only; however, Title IV-E students who wish to complete the PPS-C in their Generalist Practice Year and are willing to commit to the extra hours, may discuss this option with the School's PPS-C Coordinator.
-Interns at the Imperial Valley Campus may opt for a PPS-C internship their Generalist Practice or Advanced Year internship.
-Due to PPS-C requirements, students placed in schools during their Generalist Practice year would agree to complete 600 hours of internship instead of the typical 450 hours.
+Students in the direct practice concentration wishing to acquire a credential for School Social Work must complete a 600-hour Advanced Year MSW field practicum in an approved school site under a PPSC-credentialed field instructor's supervision.
+This is generally available for Advanced Year MSW field practicum students only; however, Title IV-E students who wish to complete the PPS-C in their Foundation Year and are willing to commit to the extra hours, may discuss this option with the School's PPS-C Coordinator.
+Interns at the Imperial Valley Campus may opt for a PPS-C internship their Foundation or Advanced Year internship.
+Due to PPS-C requirements, students placed in schools during their Foundation year would agree to complete 600 hours of internship instead of the typical 450 hours.
 Candidates would take their school social work course in the summer between their second and third year.